 For veteran audiophiles, sitting next to a record player with a giant pair of cans and a coiled cord is something all too familiar.
 So, in honor of nostalgia, we rounded up our picks for the top 5 best vintage headphones.

-While all of these headphones are not in production anymore, their popularity in their time ensures you can probably find a pair on eBay if you look hard enough.
+While all of these headphones are not in production anymore (just like vinyl), their popularity in their time ensures you can probably find a pair on eBay or Amazon if you look hard enough.

 |Pioneer Monitor 10||Koss Pro-4AA||Beyerdynamic DT 48||Stax SR-Lambda||AKG K340|

 |Frequency response||20 Hz – 20 kHz||10 Hz – 25 kHz||16 Hz – 20 kHz||8 Hz – 35 kHz||16 Hz – 25 kHz|

 With all that out of the way, let’s jump into the top 5 best vintage headphones.

 Similarly, Koss is still creating headphones to this day.
 Their legendary Pro-4AAs have been revised a few times since the original design, but this iteration still tells a very special story.